manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

 ```console
 sudo reboot
 ```
-## Task 03 - Change container runtime cgroup drive to systemd (master as well as worker node)
+## Task 03 - Change container runtime cgroup drive to systemd (master as well as worker nodes)
 Do ssh to the machine.

 ```console